dcfwight/Portfolio-site/README.md

-# Front end Portfolio site
+# Front end Responsive Portfolio site using Bootstrap
 Website to display portfolio of Doug Wight - part of Udacity Full Stack Web Developer Course

 ## Aim of site